• Valle da Gafaria, Lagos, Portugal

 associated with the eraly Atlantic slave trade

-This website brings together all infomation about the site and seeks to
+This website brings together all infomation about the site and seeks to not only infom the public,

-a community who cares about who these people were
+but also bring together an international community who cares about who these people were and how they shall be remembered today.

 Please join us!